yieldbot/dhoulmagus/README.md

 - Vagrant
 - Test

+The detection of the environment comes from a json configuration file located in `/etc/sensu/`

 ## Source
-The application originating the application.
+The application originating the application, in most cases this will be Sensu.

-- Sensu

 ## Other fields